 2. Part 941—Public Housing Development

 Section 941.606 would be amended to provide greater flexibility for PHAs to structure mixed-finance transactions.
-It would allow a PHA partner and/or owner entities (or other entities with an identity of interest) to serve as the general contractor for a mixed-finance project or development if the PHA or its partner conducts a public bid process and the identity of interest general contractor's bid is the lowest bid submitted in response to a public request for bids, or the PHA submits written justification and provides an independent third-party cost estimate that demonstrates that the identity of interest general contractor's costs are less than or equal to the independent third-party estimate.
+It would allow a PHA partner and/or owner entities (or other entities with an identity of interest) to serve as the general contractor for a mixed-finance Start Printed Page 45370project or development if the PHA or its partner conducts a public bid process and the identity of interest general contractor's bid is the lowest bid submitted in response to a public request for bids, or the PHA submits written justification and provides an independent third-party cost estimate that demonstrates that the identity of interest general contractor's costs are less than or equal to the independent third-party estimate.